hazelgrove/hazel/docs/Advanced-Logging.md

 https://github.com/hazelgrove/hazel/blob/type-alias-3/src/hazelweb/Logger.re

-We also need to set the logging level here (to `Logs.Debug` at time of writing).
+We also need to set the logging level here.
+At time of writing, the logging level is set to `Logs.Debug`.
+In the future, this should be changed to `Logs.Info` or something even less verbose in dev.

-Some guidelines on choosing a level:
+Some considerations when choosing a level:

-- All instrumented functions (see `Logs.fun_call` below) report invocations at level `Logs.Info`.
+- All instrumented functions (see `Log.fun_call` below) report invocations at level `Logs.Info`.
 - Any instrumented functions on the watch list (see `watch_list` below) report arguments and return values at level `Logs.Debug`.
-- Never use level `Logs.App` outside `hazelweb`.

 We use a custom reporter that produces timestamped, level-specific messages in the browser console: